TubercularOx/darkhaunter/Geekery/vaarsuvius.md

 In this interpretation, the spell includes V and seven additional creatures: the rest of the party, Minrah, and Blackwing.
 This requires V to be level 20 or higher.

-A strict 20+ reading means V had access to 9th-level spells for four levels without using them on-panel.
+A 20+ reading means V had access to 9th-level spells for four levels without using them on-panel.
 Some readers see that four-level gap as significant, because V is otherwise portrayed as using more and stronger magic when it becomes available, even after V committed to using magic more strategically.
 For those readers, that gap is evidence that 20+ does not fit the story as presented.

 ### With a Familiar